What is vulnerability intelligence?

 The difference between “good” vs. “bad” vulnerability intelligence

-Your vulnerability management program is completely dependent on the quality of your vulnerability intelligence—which makes it important to know what separates good intelligence from bad.
+Your vulnerability management program is completely dependent on the quality of your vulnerability intelligence.
+This makes it important to know what separates good intelligence from bad.

 Depending who you ask, the definition of vulnerability intelligence could change.
-Some may lump together vulnerability intelligence and vulnerability management concepts together, and some may even consider CVE and NVD as a comprehensive source of vulnerability intelligence.
+Some may lump together vulnerability intelligence and vulnerability management concepts together.
+Some may even consider CVE and NVD as a comprehensive source of vulnerability intelligence.

 There are distinctions between comprehensive and lacking sources of vulnerability intelligence.
 Although the industry, as well as some practitioners believe that the Common Vulnerabilities and Exposures (CVE) and the National Vulnerability Database (NVD) are the go-to resources for disclosed vulnerabilities, this is far from the truth.